BendelHybrid/TED-TALK-ANALYSIS/README.md

 ---

-### Data Insight:
-Delved into the treasure trove of sales and inventory data pertaining to Maven Toys, a fictitious toy store chain based in Mexico.
-Unearthed the intriguing stories woven by products, stores, daily sales transactions, and the ebb and flow of inventory levels across the various enchanting locations.

----

 ### Recommended Analysis:
 1. **Likes Leaderboard:** Envisioned a visual gallery spotlighting the speaker who magnetized the highest number of likes, offering a glimpse into the resonating impact of their message.
 2. **Views Vanguard:** Pioneered an exploration into the talk that drew the highest number of views, unearthing the conversations that captured the global audience's imagination.